Armos-Games/Sage/README.md

 * The SAGE game engine
 * Some JavaScript that will use the engine

-First, you need to include the engine in the HTML file.
+First, include the engine in the HTML file.

 ```html
 <script type="text/javascript" src="js/sage.min.js"></script>